ton-community/ton-docs/docs/develop/howto/step-by-step.md

 ."(Saved to file " type .")" cr
 ```

-You can pass the required parameters as command-line arguments to this script
+You can pass the required parameters as command-line arguments to this script.

 ```bash
 $ crypto/fift -I<include-path> -s <path-to-testgiver-fif> <dest-addr> <testgiver-seqno> <coins-amount> [<savefile>]